jackiehjm/stx-docs/doc/source/planning/kubernetes/network-requirements-ip-support.rst

 |prod| supports IPv4 and IPv6 versions for various networks.

+All networks must be a single address family, either IPv4 or IPv6, with the exception of the |PXE| boot network which must always use IPv4.
 The following table lists IPv4 and IPv6 support for different networks:

 .. _network-requirements-ip-support-table-xqy-3cj-4cb: